digital marketing guide

 In addition to timely current events and news, however, you’ll want to include evergreen content.
-This type of content is usually found on your business blog.
+Evergreen content is usually found on your blog.
 For instance, imagine you run a brokerage firm in Virginia.
 Your evergreen content would include articles such as, “Owning vs. Renting: Why it Makes Sense to Buy,” or “Adjustable Rate Mortgages 101: What Every Buyer Needs to Know.”

 Evergreen content is SEO friendly, and it will improve your search engine rankings.
-It is also easy.
-You can “set it and forget it,” as the content you publish today will still be relevant three years from now.
+Evergreen content is also easy.
+It’s “set it and forget it,” as the content you publish today will still be relevant three years from now.
 There’s no need for constant page updates.
 Finally, evergreen content is shareable.
 If your content is useful to your visitors, they’re more likely to share, which in turn draws more traffic to your site.

 Current content is exactly as the name implies.
 It’s fresh, updated information that’s pertinent to your industry.
 Current content takes many forms, but the most commonly implemented form of current content is the blog.

-Your business blog is a great opportunity to engage with your readers.
-It’s also a great venue to showcase your personal style, allowing you to give customers a glimpse into the personality behind your business.
+Your blog is a great opportunity to engage with your readers.
+It’s also a great place to showcase your personal brand, allowing you to give customers a glimpse into the personality behind your business.
 Furthermore, blog posts are very search engine friendly, as sites like Google love to see continually updated, fluid content.